Walter Connolly: Career

 Connolly mostly played supporting roles, but starred occasionally, as Nero Wolfe in The League of Frightened Men (1937), in RKO's 5th Ave Girl (1939), opposite Ginger Rogers, and as the title character in The Great Victor Herbert (1939), his last film.

 On radio, Connolly starred as the title character in The Adventures of Charlie Chan on NBC Radio from 1932 to 1938.

-Personal life

-Connolly's hobbies were collecting old books and theater programs.
-Connolly was married to actress Nedda Harrigan from 1921 to his death.
-They had one daughter, Ann (1924–2006), who was a performer in the Ziegfeld Follies of 1943 and the 1954 Broadway production of Peter Pan.

 Death

-Connolly died on May 28, 1940, following a stroke, and was buried in New St. Joseph Cemetery in Cincinnati.
+Connolly died on May 28, 1940 in Beverly Hills, following a stroke, and was buried in St. Joseph New Cemetery in Cincinnati.